Joseph Girard III: Early life

 In football, Girard served as Glens Falls' starting quarterback and safety while also returning kicks and punts.
-Girard led Glens Fall's to the Class B state title as a sophomore and was named the MVP of the State Championship Game.
+Girard led Glens Falls to the Class B state title as a sophomore and was named the MVP of the State Championship Game.
 He passed for 1,911 yards and 24 touchdowns and led Glens Falls to a 13–1 record in his junior season.
 As a senior, he passed for 3,078 yards and 36 touchdowns and led the Indians to a second state title.
 Girard finished his high school football career with 6,767 passing yards and 83 touchdowns while rushing for more than 1,500 yards and 31 touchdowns.
 Although he stated in intent to pursue basketball in college, Girard received a scholarship offer to play both sports at Tulane and to play football at UMass while also receiving recruiting interest from Indiana, Wake Forest, Syracuse, UConn, and Monmouth.